 Students will need a good attitude to learning, good ability in English, an interest in PE and sport, and a willingness to work hard in the classroom and in practical lessons.
-Students will study a combination of Sport Studies and Sport Science during the first term.
-PE staff will then guide students towards which course is best suited to their strengths for the remainder of Key Stage 4.
+This also includes bringing PE kit for all practical lessons.

 You will study a range of sports.
 You will be assessed in Table Tennis, Athletics, Basketball, Football, Badminton, Climbing, Volleyball, Dance, Cricket, Netball and Trampolining.